Paulina Gretzky Flaunts Curves In Revealing Hot Pink Bodysuit

 This photo comes right after another revealing picture, where she showed off her behind in a thong bikini.
 This time, she showed off the other side of her body.
 And she might as well keep on being herself, as she recently had to deal with a viral meme that made it look like she was jealous of another reporter that was interviewing her fiance.

 However, it was just a meme and not anything that reflected real-life jealousy.
 The reporter, Amanda Balionis, did Paulina a favor after the picture made the rounds on social media and posted a photo of herself with Gretzky, detailed the Spun.
-Amanda captioned it “Our joint statement on a recent meme: Hi Haters.”
+Amanda captioned it, “Our joint statement on a recent meme: Hi Haters.”
 The duo looked great, with Paulina sporting a colorful and floral summer dress.
 It had spaghetti straps, as well as a sweet detail that cinched her right side.
 Amanda wore a more customary outfit with a black polo shirt, but inserted some glam with a cute miniskirt.

 “I’m not the jealous type” @ForePlayPod pic.twitter.com/aiCcYcy4kx